It all started with the Liverpool 2008 Capital of Culture

 Looking back I would say that the experience was my first induction into the outdoor arts sector, after which I had a busy year working on other Liverpool ’08 projects including the hugely popular Superlambanana Trail (imagine animals shaped as half lamb and half banana dotted around the city) as Project Co-ordinator.

 I returned to Walk the Plank in 2011 and have worked on a range of projects, my favourite being Manchester Day – a huge celebratory event on a huge scale in the city I live in.

 Making the impossible possible.
 All of our clients have brilliant ideas which may seem off the wall at first glance, but that’s what we like.

 With a bit of thought and inspiration, we can make the seemingly impossible happen.

 The events we pull off show real theatrical audacity.
 And I love the way our work is designed to engage with people and communities to give them a sense of pride in who they are and where they come from.

 What do I get up to outside work?

-When I’m Googling where to travel next, you’ll find me listening to even numbered radio stations (Radio 2 and Radio 4 then).
+When I’m Googling where to travel next, you’ll find me listening to even numbered radio stations.
 I’m also a volunteer assessor for A Greener Festival, a non profit organisation dedicated to reducing the environmental impacts of festivals and outdoor events.